TRIYAN-SALAZAR/TRIYAN-SALAZAR/README.md

 ## **About me**
 <div>
 Welcome to my profile, I'm Jorge Ozuna, I have 20 years old and I'm Mexican.
-Currently study Computer Engeenering and I'm a begginer in Backend Developer with Nodejs and QA tester Developer, I like the coffee and learn about several topics as maths, physics, programming (obviously), machine learning, etc.
+Currently study Computer Engeenering and I'm a begginer in Backend Developer and QA tester Developer with NodeJD, I like the coffee and learn about several topics as maths, physics, programming (obviously), machine learning, etc.
 </div>

 <br><br>